 Brian was Vernon's successor as Treasurer and then took over as the Project Manager of the station's move to a new building in 2008.
 He oversaw the whole project putting in a large number of hours making sure all went according to plan.

 David joined Chairman Mike's Mini Radio in the summer of 1977 and remained a member of CMMR and then HRB for 20 years.
 During that time, he spent 4 years as Chairman and presented a variety of shows, including being part of the Thursday Crew alongside Steve Fox and Lynton Boulton.
 Since leaving in 1997, he has continued to stay in touch with the station and now returns along with Steve Fox on a semi-regular basis to present a Sunday lunchtime show.

 PAUL LE FEUVRE

-Paul has been involved with hospital radio for over 30 years and was one of the founding members of Treloar Hospital Radio in Alton in the early 80s.
+Paul was involved with hospital radio for over 30 years and was one of the founding members of Treloar Hospital Radio in Alton in the early 70s.
 When the station was forced to close when the hospital was shut, Paul went on to host a regular Sunday evening request show on Wey Valley Radio which became Delta FM.
-He became involved in HRB in March 2007, and nowadays promotes HRB around the Alton area with outside events and talks about hospital and community radio to local groups and organisations.
-He is also the drawmaster for the weekly Sainsburys prize draw.
+He became involved in HRB in March 2007, and promoted HRB around the Alton area with outside events and talks about hospital and community radio to local groups and organisations.
+He was also the drawmaster for the weekly Sainsburys prize draw.